Tandid/Tandid/README.md

 - 🎨 I have a keen eye for design and love creating visually appealing and user-friendly applications.
 - 📚 I'm constantly learning and exploring new technologies to stay up-to-date and I'm loving every minute of it!
-     ( Currently attempting to learn more about cloud infrastructure and system design )
+     (Currently attempting to learn more about cloud infrastructure and system design)
 - 💪 I love to stay in shape both mentally and physically.
-Catch me at the gym in my down time!
+Catch me unwinding at the gym in my free time!
 - 🎮 I'm a huge gamer!
-Valorant, Smash Bros, Pokemon..
-I've played it all!
-Let's play 👀
+Valorant, Smash Bros, Pokemon... you name it.
+Let's play! 👀
+- 🏂 Adventure is in my blood!
+I love the thrill of biking, snowboarding, and traveling!

 <!-- - 🌐 Check out my website to learn more about me: [tandidalam.com](https://tandidalam.com/) -->